Battle of Stalingrad: Initial attack

 In the early stages of the battle, the NKVD organised poorly armed "Workers' militias" similar to those that had defended the city twenty-four years earlier, composed of civilians not directly involved in war production for immediate use in the battle.
 The civilians were often sent into battle without rifles.
 Staff and students from the local technical university formed a "tank destroyer" unit.
 They assembled tanks from leftover parts at the tractor factory.
 These tanks, unpainted and lacking gun-sights, were driven directly from the factory floor to the front line.
 They could only be aimed at point-blank range through the bore of their gun barrels.
+Chuikov later remarked that soldiers approaching the battle would say "We are entering hell", but after one or two days, they said "No, this isn't hell, this is ten times worse than hell".

 By the end of August, Army Group South (B) had finally reached the Volga, north of Stalingrad.
 Another advance to the river south of the city followed, while the Soviets abandoned their Rossoshka position for the inner defensive ring west of Stalingrad.
-The wings of the 6th Army and the 4th Panzer Army met near Jablotchni along the Zaritza on 2 Sept.
-By 1 September, the Soviets could only reinforce and supply their forces in Stalingrad by perilous crossings of the Volga under constant bombardment by artillery and aircraft.
+The wings of the 6th Army and the 4th Panzer Army met near Jablotchni along the Zaritza on 2 September.